Covid 19 coronavirus: Journalist Sophia Yan's week of tests and threats in Wuhan

 When I get there, traffic is sparse, though busier than I expected.
 I chat with people in a park, out for their first strolls after nearly three months indoors.

-I walk by Huanan seafood market (pictured below), where experts think the virus emerged, and find it sealed with sheets of corrugated metal, wrapped in police tape, and patrolled by officers
+I walk by Huanan seafood market (pictured below), where experts think the virus emerged, and find it sealed with sheets of corrugated metal, wrapped in police tape, and patrolled by officers.

 At the end of the day, I check my health code again: Still green.
 Whew.